ajaynair/FSAL_S3/README.md

 |/dir11/file22 |     1114   |
  ---------------------------

-Data in object with object-id 0 (i.e. object corresponding to file '/'):
+Data in object with object-id 0 (i.e. object corresponding to directory `'/'`):
   `s3magic@dir11@1111@s3magic@s3magic@dir12@1112@s3magic@`

-Data in object with object-id 1111:
+Data in object with object-id `1111`:
   `s3magic@dir21@1113@s3magic@s3magic@file22@1114@s3magic@`

 ##### Note that data in object with object-id 1114 will be the same as '/dir11/file22' file content.